GamesOfSummer/movies-website/README.md

 I also updated the package.json - Next and Storybook are both a major version behind in the template.
 I use NCU to manage this.
 When I saw that eslint conflicted with eslint-config-next, I opetd to keep the existing version of eslint.
 This is something I'd look into at a later date.
 In this Javascript ecosystem, I keep my finger on the pulse of the package.json.
 An old one can lead to issues, or usually, project crippling tech debt.

+- A note - I know how to git rebase and have clean, simple commits that go into a pull request.
+When I build on a repo that's just for me, it can get messy at times and I just commit to main because I'm lazy. :)

 # next-react-query-tailwind starter kit

 This starter kit features **Next.js**, **React Query**, and **Tailwind CSS**.